wackou/bts_tools/docs/index.rst

 for more information about how a certain aspect of the tools work.

-Otherwise, if you prefer a more hands-on approach to setting up a delegate from scratch, please head to the following section: :doc:`howto`
+Otherwise, if you prefer a more hands-on approach to setting up a delegate from scratch, please head to the following section: :doc:`howto`  [NOTE: deprecated]

 Documentation contents
 ----------------------